alii/alistair-blog/posts/typescript-introduction.md

 # Intro

-TypeScript brings static types , an overwhelmingly welcoming community, a massively improved developer experience, modern sugar syntax, decorators and much, much more to JavaScript.
+TypeScript brings static types, an overwhelmingly welcoming community, a massively improved developer experience, modern sugar syntax, decorators and much, much more to JavaScript.
 It does this through an easy-to-learn syntax extension which we will go through today.

 ## Static Types